JeffreyNaval/jeffreynaval.github.io/_posts/2015-07-29-installing-jekyll-and-github-pages-on-windows.md

 ### Jekyll Now
 [Jekyll Now](https://github.com/barryclark/jekyll-now) is good for starting your blog without the hussle of setting up Jekyll locally.
-You can just clone/fork the repository and your good to go.
+You can just clone/fork the repository and you're good to go.